Snaacky/thewiki/docs/tutorials/mpv.md

 #subs-with-matching-audio=no
 ```

-==- :icon-file: Understanding the config
+==- :icon-info: Understanding the config

 !!!
 See [mpv's user manual](https://mpv.io/manual/stable) for a detailed explanation of all the options.